 Select Use gMSA Account if the Elisity Agent will run using a Group Managed Service Account; leave it unchecked when using a standard Active Directory user account.

-REMINDER: Service User requires permissions to logon as a service and must be a member of the Event Log Readers AD Group.
+REMINDER: Service User requires permissions to logon as a service and must be a member of the domain Event Log Readers AD Group.

 Configuring Event Collection Domain Controllers